TheMelodyBucket/Hackintosh-MacOS.Sonoma-MSI-Modern-14-b10mw/README.md

 ## WARNING
 Testing out something experimental may cause your device lagging/ battery draining problems/ excessive heating/ dead devices or other hardware issues.
 Test at your own risk.

 Use Opencore Configurator to add ROM, MLB and Serial.
-See [mackie100Projects](https://mackie100projects.altervista.org/download-opencore-configurator) and [Dortania guides](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html)
+See [mackie100Projects](https://mackie100projects.altervista.org/download-opencore-configurator) and [Dortania guides](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) for help.

 - *A Backlit issue have been addressed and using an external monitor is advised.*
 ## Support/ Feedback